 At a glance

-HIMAP addresses the social, economic, and environmental pillars of sustainable mountain development and will serve as a basis for evidence- based decision-making to safeguard the environment and advance people’s well being.
+HIMAP addresses the social, economic, and environmental pillars of sustainable mountain development and serves as a basis for evidence- based decision-making to safeguard the environment and advance people’s well being.

 Mountain Knowledge and Action Networks